DINO-LG: Enhancing Vision Transformers with Label Guidance for Coronary Artery Calcium Detection: Experiments and Results

+where $I$ represents the original intensity values, $I_{min}$ and $I_{max}$ are the minimum and maximum HU values within each slice, and $\epsilon = 10^{-7}$ prevents division by zero.
+Finally, intensities were linearly scaled to [-1, 1] via $I_{final} = 2 \times I_{norm} - 1$ to match the expected input range of the Vision Transformer architecture.
+This slice-wise normalization approach accounts for intensity variations across different CT acquisitions and scan protocols, ensuring consistent model inputs regardless of scanner manufacturer or acquisition parameters.

 \textbf{DINO Training.} The original DINO repository provides sufficient guidance for training the DINO model on both single and multiple GPU setups.
+For DINO-LG pre-training, we utilize the complete training set of 914 patients comprising 700 gated CT scans (354 labeled + 346 unlabeled) and 214 unlabeled non-gated CT scans, as detailed in Table \ref{tab:dataset_composition}.
+This enables the model to learn robust self-supervised representations from both labeled and unlabeled data across different CT acquisition protocols.
 In our experiments, the same dataset is used to train two versions of the DINO model: the first using our label-guided training approach, and the second following the standard DINO training with data augmentations as described in Table \ref{tab:data_aug}.
 In addition to the hyper-parameters provided in the DINO repository such as the number of random local cropping (RLC), we have defined an additional hyper-parameter for our proposed method, referred to as the number of guided local cropping (GLC) given in Table \ref{tab:dino_train}.

 A simplified representation of the label-guided training for DINO-LG model is shown in Figure \ref{fig:dino_training}.
 The main difference from traditional DINO model training is the integration of label checks for the corresponding CT slices.
-CT slices having labels or calcified areas undergo using our proposed label-guidance augmentation approach.
-Conversely, the remaining CT slices without calcification are augmented with the standard DINO model's hyper-parameters, with medically appropriate augmentation techniques as outlined in Table \ref{tab:data_aug}.
+CT slices with annotations (from the 354 labeled gated scans) undergo our proposed label-guidance augmentation approach, while the remaining unlabeled CT slices (from 346 unlabeled gated and 214 non-gated scans) are augmented with the standard DINO model's hyper-parameters, with medically appropriate augmentation techniques as outlined in Table \ref{tab:data_aug}.

 \textbf{Training Classifier.} The features generated by the DINO model are presented as input to the classification model to detect CT slices including calcified areas for each chest CT scans.
 It is also expected from the classification model to distinguish CT slices that are irrelevant to calcified areas.
 This is a crucial process to determine whether the features generated by the DINO model include calcified areas, even if these slices are not related to the chest or calcified areas.